Sybil Brand: Prison reform

-Already well-known in charity circles, Brand was first named to the Public Welfare Commission in 1945 by then-Supervisor Leonard Roach.
+Already well-known in charity circles, Brand was first named to the Public Welfare Commission in 1945 by Los Angeles County Supervisor Leonard Roach.
 In the 1950s, Brand was serving on a commission that inspected hospitals and jails in Los Angeles County.
-The only commissioner to volunteer to inspect the jails, Brand was appalled at the conditions in which women were jailed.
+As the only commissioner who volunteered to inspect the jails, Brand was appalled by the conditions in which women were jailed.
 At the time, some 1800 women were being held in facilities designed to hold 1300, on the thirteenth floor of the Los Angeles Hall of Justice.

-After this incident, Brand led a drive to build a new county jail for women.
+After that incident, Brand led a drive to build a new county jail for women.
 On January 29, 1963, Los Angeles County opened the Sybil Brand Institute, which was forced to close after the 1994 Northridge earthquake.
 Budget shortfalls delayed its remodeling and reopening.
 Women prisoners most recently have been housed in the Twin Towers Correctional Facility in downtown Los Angeles.

 Personal life

-In 1926, she married her first husband, Gabriel "Gabe" Leavy in Los Angeles; they had one son, George.
+Sybil Morris married her first husband, Gabriel "Gabe" Leavy in Los Angeles in 1926; they had one son, George.
 In 1933, she married her second husband, Harry Brand, who became head of publicity and advertising at 20th Century Fox.